nmilford/upload-chef-cookbook-post-commit-hook/README.md

 FATAL: /var/tmp/myCookbook/recipes/foobar.rb:38: syntax error, unexpected $end, expecting keyword_end
 ```

-Note, this assumes your subversion username is the same as your email username and only works from your main subversion server, if you are running this from a downstream svnsync replica it will think the commits is svnsync :/
+Note, this assumes your subversion username is the same as your email username and only works from your main subversion server, if you are running this from a downstream svnsync replica it will think the committer is svnsync :/

 The script is also setup to hit graphite so you can [overlay events on metrics](http://codeascraft.etsy.com/2010/12/08/track-every-release/)